guoqianglan/guoqianglan.github.io/about.md

 permalink: /about/
 ---

-I am an innovative full stack python developer, somewhat geek, passionate about how big data artificial intelligent can transform academic research and industry.
+I am an innovative developer, somewhat geek, passionate about how big data artificial intelligent can transform academic research and industry.

 I pride myself in being a fast learner who always keeps learning, enabling myself to quickly adapt to different domains and be updated with latest technologies.